FeaturedSEO Research

 • Do About, Contact, product, legal, and profile pages reinforce the same entity?

-• Is structured data present where it is appropriate, and does it match visible content?
+• Is structured data present where appropriate, and does it match visible content?

-This is where SavageAudit's internet and social presence audit matters.
-If the open web has weak or inconsistent public signals around your brand, AI systems have less confidence in connecting your content to a trustworthy source.
+SavageAudit's internet and social presence audit is critical here.
+If the open web has weak or inconsistent public signals about your brand, AI systems have less confidence connecting your content to a trustworthy source.

 4. Evidence density

-A surprising amount of AI visibility loss is really proof loss.
+A surprising amount of AI visibility loss is really just a lack of proof.

-When Google says AI features help people find relevant links quickly and reliably, the reliability part matters.
+Pay attention to the word "reliably" in Google's guidance for AI features.
+It’s not marketing fluff; it’s a technical signal.
 A page with claims but no evidence is harder to trust as a supporting source than a page with examples, specific numbers, concrete comparisons, or public references.

 Check: